bahrus/templ-mount/README.md

 </details>
 ```

-In the example above, the template tag, and the article tag with -imp attribute do not need to be in the same shadow DOM realm.
+In the example above, the template tag, and the article tag with -imp attribute do not need to be in the same Shadow DOM realm.
 All that is needed is for a templ-mount tag to be present in the shadow DOM realm of each individual tag, for the functionality to take hold.
 This allows templates to be shared across Shadow DOM realms.

 There should only be one templ-mount per shadow DOM realm, or work will be duplicated.